 Does a Criminal Record in Florida Affect Child Custody?

-A criminal record can impact your life in many different ways.
+A criminal record in Florida can impact your life in many different ways.
 From jobs to family, your life can change drastically.
-But does a criminal record affect child custody?
+But does a Florida criminal record affect child custody?
 It certainly can.
 If you have been arrested in Florida, it is important to seek out experienced legal counsel.
 This will help you to not only get the best possible outcome in your case, but it can also make a big difference when it comes to child custody.

 What is the Impact of a Criminal Record on Child Custody?

 A family court judge has broad discretion when it comes to making a decision about child custody.
-The judge will give weight in his or her decision-making process on several factors including:
+The judge will give weight in his or her decision-making process on several factors, including:

 • The nature and type of offense